Senwang98/MonoSKD/README.md

 ## Acknowledgements

-This respository is mainly based on [GUPNet](https://github.com/SuperMHP/GUPNet), and it also benefits from [DID-M3D](https://github.com/SPengLiang/DID-M3D) and [mmRazor](https://github.com/open-mmlab/mmrazor).
+This respository is mainly based on [DID-M3D](https://github.com/SPengLiang/DID-M3D), and it also benefits from [mmRazor](https://github.com/open-mmlab/mmrazor).
 Thanks for their great works!